FAQ: RIPE Database Security

 - What software do I need to use PGP?

 There are both commercial and free implementations of PGP available.
 The RIPE NCC uses GnuPG to implement its PGP operations.
+You can find more information on using PGP on our security recommendations page.

 - How can I use PGP with my mail software?